tzchuen/CPEN333-2021W2/Lab4/README.md

-# Lab4

-The objective of this lab is to practice writing multithreading programs using python.

-## Multithreaded sorting program
+# Lab 4 - Multithreaded Sorting Program

 In this lab we will implement a multithreaded sorting program that sorts a list of integers (assume with a length always divisible by two).